-Enrolling in KDP Select means you must grant exclusive selling rights to Amazon.
+Enrolling in Amazon KDP Select means you must grant exclusive selling rights to Amazon.

 You can publish with KDP and also publish with either Draft2Digital, Smashwords or any other self-publishing service.
 With KDP you can make your ebook available for sale with Amazon Kindle, of course, as well as any other ebook retailer such as Apple, Kobo, B&N plus many more.

-You have no restrictions on price, and if you want, can offer your ebook for free on any retailer or your own website.
+You have no restrictions on price other than KDP’s minimum price of $0.99, but if you want to, you can offer your ebook for free on any retailer or your own website.

 Amazon KDP Select Pros and Cons.